Football, or soccer for some, is the most bet on sport in the world.

 Live Streaming and Commentary

 Live streaming of sports varies massively between bookies.
-Some like Coral, Ladbrokes and others will steam thousands of football games a year whereas others such as BetVictor, Betway and NetBet do not stream at all.
-Most offer now offer live audio and text commentary where streaming is not available.
+Some like Coral, Ladbrokes and others will stream thousands of football games a year whereas others such as NetBet do not stream at all.
+Most now at least offer live audio and/or text commentary where streaming is not available.

 You are not going to be able to stream any English Premier League football in the UK due to TV rights but you can often stream Scottish PL, Championship and lower league and most foreign football online.
 My favourite for streaming are William Hill but you will find a lot of other football streaming around with other bookies and this is one reason we recommend you keep several bookmakers in your online betting portfolio

-To find the online bookmaker with the right football in play, statistics, news and streaming services for you see out bookmaker reviews.
+To find the online bookmaker with the right football in play, statistics, news and streaming services for you see our bookmaker reviews.

 Major Football Competitions

 - World Cup – The FIFA World Cup is the pinnacle of international football.
-This occurs every four years and consists of 32 teams who qualify regionally in each confederation in the three years prior to the competition.
+This occurs every four years and consists of 32 teams (48 as of 2026) who qualify regionally in each confederation in the three years prior to the competition.
 The tournament consists of group stages followed by knockout matches.
-There have been 20 World Cups since the first was held in 1930 when Jules Rimet created the international tournament, it was hosted and won by Uruguay.
+The first was held in 1930 when Jules Rimet created the international tournament, it was hosted and won by Uruguay.

 - European Championship – The UEFA European Championship is held every 4 years, 2 years out of sync with the World Cup.
-Teams are required to qualify, at the tournament proper there is a group stage followed by knockout matches.
+Teams are required to qualify domestically, then at the tournament proper there is a group stage followed by knockout matches.

 - Africa Cup Of Nations – Similar format to the Euro Championship for CAF African countries.
 This competition is held every two years in January and February.